aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/features/conversion-options/_index.md

 ### File concatenation

-If you select a folder or multiple files for conversion, you can select the **Combine Files** option to combine files in different formats into a single document.
+If you select a folder or numerous files for conversion, you can select the **Combine Files** option to combine files in different formats into a single document.
 You can set the order in which the source files are placed in the combined document.

 ### Convert files in SubFolders